Everything You Need to Know About Primary & Noncontributory Endorsements

 team meeting in conference room

-Insurance policy addendums clarify such questions.
+Insurance policy endorsements clarify these questions.

 These endorsements not only define the designated order and requirements of parties responding to a claim, but fundamentally protect businesses in the event of liability.